emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 - Disable :ref:`optimizing-code-inlining`: ``-s INLINING_LIMIT=1``.
 Compiling with -Os or -Oz generally avoids inlining too.
 - Use :ref:`closure <emcc-closure>` on the outside non-asm.js code: ``--closure 1``.
 This can break code that doesn't use `closure annotations properly <https://developers.google.com/closure/compiler/docs/api-tutorial3>`_.
 - You can use the ``NO_FILESYSTEM`` and ``NO_BROWSER`` options to disable bundling of filesystem and browser support code, which by default are included.
 This can be useful if you are building a pure computational library, for example.
 See ``settings.js`` for more detals.
 - You can use ``EXPORTED_RUNTIME_METHODS`` to define which runtime methods are exported.
-By default a bunch of useful methods are exported, which you may not need.
-In conjunction with the closure compiler, this can be very effective (as exporting prevents closure from eliminating code).
+By default a bunch of useful methods are exported, which you may not need; setting this to a smaller list will cause fewer methods to be exported.
+In conjunction with the closure compiler, this can be very effective, since closure can eliminate non-exported code.
 See ``settings.js`` for more detals.
 See ``test_no_nuthin`` in ``tests/test_other.py`` for an example usage in the test suite.

 Very large codebases